'Spectacular' fall foliage forecast for New England

-For the first time in several years, little has conspired against a truly glorious fall.
-There's no more drought.
-The summer has been mild.
-The leaves were largely spared by gypsy moth caterpillars.
+For the first time in several years, little has conspired against a truly glorious autumn.
+There's no more drought and the summer has been mild.
+Thee leaves were largely spared by marauding gypsy moth caterpillars.
 The leaves look healthy.

-"It's the most optimistic forecast I've had in a couple of years," said Jim Salge.
-He tracks the region's annual autumn pageant for Yankee Magazine.
+"It's the most optimistic forecast I've had in a couple of years," said Jim Salge, who tracks the region's annual autumn pageant for Yankee Magazine.

 "The biggest thing that can go wrong with foliage is a really wet couple of weeks leading up," Salge cautioned.
-"We'll really need that typical fall weather in New England.
-That would be warm, sunny days.
-And cool, crisp nights.
+"We'll really need that typical fall weather in New England - warm, sunny days and cool, crisp nights - to make it pop.
 But we've had a great setup."

-A few recent falls were a let down.
-They were led by too much or too little summer rainfall.
-That muted the colors.
-Last fall was a bust in parts of eastern Massachusetts and Connecticut.
-That was because hungry caterpillars defoliated hundreds of thousands of acres of already drought-stricken woodlands.
+A few recent autumns disappointed because they were preceded by too much or too little summer rainfall, muting the colors.
+Last fall was a bust in parts of eastern Massachusetts and Connecticut after hungry caterpillars defoliated hundreds of thousands of acres of already drought-stricken woodlands.

-This year the stage is set for a very "strong and vibrant" show.
-Salge didn't study New York, New Jersey or other corners of the Northeast.
-But botanists say those states should be in for a nice show.
-That's because they experience similar weather.
+But this year, Yankee says in a forecast being released Friday, the stage is set for a particularly "strong and vibrant" display.
+Salge didn't study New York, New Jersey or other corners of the Northeast, but botanists say those states theoretically should be in for a nice show, too, since they tend to experience similar weather.

-Snowfall and snowmelt refilled drought-parched forests during winter and early spring.
+Snowfall and snowmelt replenished drought-parched forests during winter and early spring.

 "Since spring, the weather in New England has been fairly stable.
-There have been no long stretches of unbearable heat.
-Nor have temperatures been below average.
-Rainfall has been adequate but not extreme.”
-That is according to Yankee Magazine.
+There have been no long stretches of unbearable heat, nor have temperatures been below average.
+Rainfall has been adequate but not extreme," it predicts.

-Jeff Folger is a leading foliage expert.
-He is from Salem, Massachusetts.
-He mostly agrees.
-But he worries about the fallout from a fungus.
-It thrived during the very wet spring.
-It affects maples and other species.
-It mottles the leaves.
-In some instances, it even causes them to drop early.
+Jeff Folger, a leading foliage expert from Salem, Massachusetts, mostly concurs, though he worries about the fallout from a fungus that thrived during the very moist spring.
+It affects maples and other species, mottling the leaves and in some instances even causing them to drop early.

-Gypsy moth caterpillars also did serious damage in parts of Rhode Island.
-It also did damage around the Quabbin Reservoir.
-That is in west-central Massachusetts.
-Chomped trees sprouted new leaves.
-But that generally means less-vibrant colors in badly hit areas come fall.
+Gypsy moth caterpillars also did serious damage in parts of Rhode Island and around the Quabbin Reservoir in west-central Massachusetts.
+Chomped trees sprouted new leaves, but that generally means less-vibrant colors in badly hit areas come fall.

 The National Weather Service says it's too early to predict in fickle New England whether September conditions will favor foliage.
-Its models foresee normal rainfall and above normal temperatures.
-This may or may not produce those desirable crisp nights.
+Its models foresee normal rainfall and above normal temperatures, which may or may not produce those desirable crisp nights.

-Even so, "I think we're looking pretty good," Folger said.
-He predicts that color may peak in some areas in the last week of September rather than the more typical first week of October.
+Even so, "I think we're looking pretty good," Folger said, predicting that color may peak in some areas in the last week of September rather than the more typical first week of October.

 "Happy leaves stay on the trees longer," he said.
 "And with no more drought, these are happy leaves."